Learn how to create a calm classroom using five effective strategies and tips on creating a calm corner and kit to help students.

 - Use this Emotions Book Companion resource to have book chats, share feelings, and participate in engaging activities that build emotional awareness.

-- See the complete list of self-regulation books, along with more social-emotional learning books in our book recommendation lists.
+- See the complete list of self-regulation books and more social-emotional learning books in our book recommendation lists.

 4. Create a Classroom Calm Down Kit

-Children benefit greatly from using tools that are created for the sole purpose of helping them calm down.
-There are a variety of items that can be used that are easy to gather and use with students.
-They can then use these materials, as directed by you when they need to calm down.
+Children benefit significantly from using tools created solely to help them calm down.
+Various items are easy for students to gather and use.
+You can then direct them to use these materials when they need to calm down.

-By creating a box of calming tools, we let kids know that they matter and we care about their emotional well-being.
-We are letting them know that it is okay to feel the way they feel and to need to step away, take a break, and get some help.
+Creating a box of calming tools lets kids know that they matter and that we care about their emotional well-being.
+We are letting them know that it is okay to feel the way they think and need to step away, take a break, and get help.

 How to Create a Calm Down Kit: